Bojanovski/ProjectRocket/README.md

 ![Alt text](/tumbnail.png?raw=true "Game running in the browser")

-Basically the idea was to create a physics engine in JavaScript using p5 library and create a rocket / neural network with it.
+The idea was to create a physics engine in JavaScript using p5 library and create a rocket / neural network with it.
 The rocket/ANN is composed of a nodes and links that serve as, both, forward pass for the ANN and to represent the physical structure of the rocket.
 Learning is performed with a genetic algorithm.

 Team members:
 - Bojan Lovrovic